-As shown on the SOFA on page 23, the Academy incurred an operational deficit of £275,145 in 2017 and is being supported by the Educational and Skills Funding Agency (ESFA) by means of advance revenue funding for the academic year of £281,901.
+As shown on the SOFA on page 23, the Academy incurred an operational deficit of £121,087 in 2018 and is being supported by the Educational and Skills Funding Agency (ESFA).
 A five year recovery plan has been developed and agreed by the Board of Governors which projects balanced budgets whilst meeting payback requirements of the ESFA.
 The ESFA have confirmed that they will be working with and supporting the Trust.